Dorsaa-Francis/inpt_report/README.md

 6. [Web-Based_Attack_Surfaces](#Web-BasedAttackSurfaces)

-### Summary
+# Summary
-An Internal Network Penetration Test was performed on a scope comprising 10.10.10.0/24 and a domain name https://virtualinfosecafrica.com/ from September 12th, 2024 to September 14th, 2024.
-This report describes penetration testing that represents a point in time snapshots of the network security posture of the scope in question which can be found in the subsequent sessions.
+An internal network penetration test was conducted on the network range 10.10.10.0/24 and the domain https://virtualinfosecafrica.com/ from September 12th, 2024 to September 14th, 2024.
+This report provides a snapshot of the network's security posture at that time and includes detailed findings from the test.

-### Testing Methodogy
+# Testing Methodology
-Testing took off by utilizing the Network Mapper(NMAP) tool to locate live hosts and services in the in-scope ip address provided.
-The output of this tooling was then manually examined and the host and services were manually enumerated to uncover any missed vulnerability and weakness.
-Web-based attack surfaces were exploited to generate payloads.
+The testing began with the use of the Network Mapper (NMAP) tool to identify live hosts and services within the specified IP range.
+The results from this scan were manually reviewed to identify any additional vulnerabilities or weaknesses.
+Web-based attack vectors were then explored to generate relevant payloads.

-### Host Discovery
+# Host Discovery
-Host discovery is a process of finding live hosts on a network.
-It can be used to narrow down the scope of a network assessment or during security testing.
-One tool which is mostly used in host discovery is the nmap tool.
-The command used in the host discovery was " nmap -sn 10.10.10.0/24 ", where " -sn (or --ping-scan) " - tells nmap to perform a "ping scan" which is used to discover hosts without performing a full port scan.
-It will only check if hosts are alive, not what services they are running.
+Host discovery involves identifying active devices on a network, which helps narrow the focus for further assessment or security testing.
+NMAP was used for this purpose with the command nmap -sn 10.10.10.0/24.
+The -sn option performs a "ping scan" to detect live hosts without conducting a full port scan.
+The scan covers all IP addresses from 10.10.10.1 to 10.10.10.254.
-" 10.10.10.0/24 " - specifies the target network.
-The /24 is a CIDR notation indicating a subnet mask of 255.255.255.0, which means the scan will cover all IP addresses from 10.10.10.1 to 10.10.10.254.

 ![Host Discovery](Images/host_discovery.png)